 The Paphos Blue is endemic to Cyprus, where it is known to be widespread (recorded from coastal areas right up to mountainous terrain some 1400m above sea level).
 The population of Paphos Blue is reported to be relatively high, and so these lovely butterflies are not uncommon sights on the island.
-The specimens pictured on the left and below were photographed by Simon Harding, with whose kind permission they are shown here.
+The specimens pictured on this page were photographed by Simon Harding, with whose kind permission they are shown here.

 The Paphos Blue is one of three butterflies endemic to (found only on) the island of Cyprus.
 The other two are Maniola cypricola and the Hipparchia cypriensis.